teppeis/react-externs/README.md

 react-externs
 =============

-Closure Compiler externs for Facebook React.js
+Google Closure Compiler externs for Facebook React.js

 ## How to use it with Bower